zvada/technology/docs/release/old-release-removal.md

 Tasks
 -----

-Removing a release series requires work from both Operations and Software & Release.
+Removing a release series requires work from Software & Release, and coordination with Operations.
 The first step is to create a JIRA ticket in the SOFTWARE project to track the work.

-Operations tasks should be completed before Software & Release tasks.
+Tasks in the 'Repo Update' section need to be completed before tasks in the 'Software 'Update' section; also, tasks in the 'Repo Update' section require coordination with Operations.

-### Operations
+### Repo Update

 These tasks should be completed in order.

-1. Two weeks in advance, notify sites (including mirror sites) that the release series is going away.
+1. Two weeks in advance, Operations should notify sites (including mirror sites) that the release series is going away.

+2. Software & Release should ask permission from Operations to do the following removal tasks on repo-itb.grid.iu.edu.

-2. Remove the series from the mash configs on the repo.grid.iu.edu machines.
+3. Remove the series from the mash configs.

-3. Remove the appropriate mirrorlist directories from `/usr/local/mirror/osg`.
+4. Remove the appropriate mirrorlist directories from `/usr/local/mirror/osg`.

-4. Remove the appropriate repo directories from `/usr/local/repo/osg`.
+5. Remove the appropriate repo directories from `/usr/local/repo/osg`.

-5. Wait for mash to run and verify that the repos are no longer getting
+6. Wait for mash to run and verify that the repos are no longer getting
     updated:

     -  Look at the mash logs in `/var/log/repo`.
     -  Verify that mash did not recreate the repo directory under `/usr/local/repo/osg` corresponding to the old release series.

+7. Software & Release should ask permission from Operations to do these same removal tasks on repo1.grid.iu.edu and repo2.grid.iu.edu.

-### Software & Release
+### Software Update

 These tasks can be completed in any order.